-On UK farmer protest debate, Shashi Tharoor says ‘don’t blame Centre, we recognise other views’
+Farmer protest debate in UK: Elected representatives are free to air views, says Shashi Tharoor

 Tharoor said he did not blame the Indian government for doing its job and remaining firm on its stand.
 “But we must recognise there is another point of view and people in democracies, elected representatives, are free to air their point of view on this,” he was quoted as saying by ANI.

 The Congress MP added: “In a democracy, you are free to discuss whatever within your parliamentary rules you are prepared to discuss.
-Just as we in India can discuss the Israel-Palestine issue, or if we so choose any other domestic issue of a foreign country.
+Just as we in India can discuss...say Palestine issue, or if we so choose any other domestic issue of a foreign country.
 The British Parliament has the same right.”

 Tharoor said that the debate in the UK Parliament was not surprising, adding that it “happens between democracies”, he added.